mhydermq/End2End-Test/README.md

 # End2End-Test
-A sample test for beginner's
+A demo test for beginner's